maidsafe/temp_safe_network/sn_cli/README.md

 Secret Key = c4cc596d7321a3054d397beff82fe64f49c3896a07a349d31f29574ac9f56965
 ```

-Once we have some `SafeKey`s with some test-coins we can use them to pay for the creation of a Safe Account (using the [Safe Authenticator](https://github.com/maidsafe/safe-authenticator-cli)), or to pay for the creation of new `SafeKey`s.
+Once we have some `SafeKey`s with some test-coins we can use them to pay for the creation of a Safe (using the [Safe Authenticator](https://github.com/maidsafe/safe-authenticator-cli)), or to pay for the creation of new `SafeKey`s.
 Thus if we use the `SafeKey` we just created with test-coins we can create a second `SafeKey`:
 ```shell
 $ safe keys create --preload 8.15 --pay-with c4cc596d7321a3054d397beff82fe64f49c3896a07a349d31f29574ac9f56965
 New SafeKey created at: "safe://bbkulcbf2uuqwawvuonevraqa4ieu375qqrdpwvzi356edwkdjhwgd4dum"